Fordham Hall Estate

 Grid ref: TL 927 287 (click for o/s map)

 Available also via books and apps – click here for details.

 Mouse over links for pictures; click for detail page.

-The wildlife potential of such a large area is considerable and the Woodland Trust has put up large numbers of bird and bat boxes to encourage colonisation.
-Otters occupy the river, and already barn owls are seen regularly and skylarks nest in the open fields.
-With skilled management it can only get better as it matures
+The wildlife potential of such a large area is considerable and many bird and bat boxes have been put up to encourage colonisation.
+Otters and water voles occupy the river, barn owls are seen regularly and skylarks nest in the open fields.

 Hourly bus service Colchester–Halstead runs through Fordstreet.